 Life (with news) has taught me obstacles

-With pirates drunken we are at sea
+With pirates drunken we’re at sea

-To share in the plunder—lies and loyalty
+To share in the plunder—lies, loyalty

 Exc’lence a charade; my son smiles at the carnival.

-Not only humans—by Kochs’ heels are being crushed—
+And not only humans—by Kochs’ heels are being crushed—

 Without solidarity—I think of you less than me?

-Yet still feel the greatness in our being able to be touched,
+Yet still feel the greatness in our being able to be